Krystyna Skarbek: Honours and awards

 Skarbek's exploits were recognised with award of the George Medal.
-Several years after the Digne incident, in London, she told another Pole and fellow World War II veteran that, during her negotiations with the Gestapo, she had been unaware of any danger to herself.
-Only after she and her comrades had made good their escape did it hit home: "What have I done!
-They could have shot me as well."

 For her work in conjunction with the British authorities, in May 1947 she was made an Officer of the Order of the British Empire (OBE), an award normally associated with officers of the equivalent military rank of lieutenant colonel, and a level above the most usual award of Member of the Order of the British Empire (MBE) given to other women agents of SOE.
 Despite her problems with the Poles during the war, in 1945 when Skarbek visited Polish military headquarters in her British WAAF uniform, she was treated by the Polish military chiefs with the highest respect.

 French recognition of Skarbek's contribution to the liberation of France came with the award of the Croix de Guerre.

-Post-war life
+Postwar life

 After the war, Skarbek was left without financial reserves or a native country to return to.
 Xan Fielding, whom she had saved from execution by the Gestapo, wrote in his 1954 book, Hide and Seek, dedicated "To the memory of Christine Granville":

-One of the other SOE agents Skarbek had rescued, Francis Cammaerts, named his daughter Christine (born 1948) after her.